-If the students are issues study visa under Simplified Student Visa Framework (SSVF), they need to comply with:
+If the students are issued study visas under the Simplified Student Visa Framework (SSVF), they need to comply with:

-Upon arrival in Australia, student must update the Education Provider regarding the address & other details.
+Upon arrival in Australia, the student must update the Education Provider regarding the address & other details.

 Once you complete your studies in Australia, you will receive a Post Study Work visa for 2 years.
 The Temporary Graduate visa (subclass 485) allows graduates to work in Australia temporarily after they finish their studies.
 It has two streams: the Graduate Work stream and the Post-Study Work stream.

 The Graduate Work stream is for international students who graduate with skills and qualifications that relate to an occupation considered in demand in the Australian labor market, as indicated in the Skilled Occupation List (SOL).
 A visa in this stream is generally granted for 18 months.